 If you suspect your ferret is experiencing cold or heat stress, act quickly to make them comfortable.
 For cold stress, move them to a warm area and wrap them in a soft blanket.
 For heat stress, try to cool them down by placing them on a damp towel or giving them a cool bath.
 It’s crucial to monitor your ferret’s behavior closely and seek veterinary attention as soon as possible if you notice any signs of distress.
 With proper care, your beloved pet should recover quickly and continue to thrive.

-Recommended Reading: How Do You Comfort A Sick Ferret?
+Recommended Reading: How Much Do You Need To Feed A Ferret?

 How to Keep Your Ferret Comfortable in Cold Temperatures